VadimBim/thesis-template-typst/thesis.typ

 $ ln P(vb(f) | vb(theta)) = -n/2 ln 2 pi - 1/2 ln |vb(K)| - 1/2 (vb(f) - vb(mu))^T vb(K)^(-1) (vb(f) - vb(mu)) $ <logP>

 An important detail is that if our observations are noisy $vb(y) := vb(f) + vb(epsilon)$, we can model it by adding a diagonal matrix to the covariance matrix.
 In the case in which we assume that all obervations have the same variance of the noise (#emph("homoscedastic") noise), we simply add $sigma^2 I$ to $vb(K)$.
 When noise is different for each observation (#emph("heterorscedastic") noise), associated variances are added to the diagonal.
-Moreover, we can add correlations beetween noises to off-diagonal elements if known.
+Moreover, we can add correlations between noises to off-diagonal elements if known.

 // TODO: derivation eq: 5.9 din @Rasmussen2005